 Between the Fredericton and Saint John campus, UNB has diverted well over 65,000 pounds of electronic waste from the landfill in the last 3 years.

-UNB now has three electronic waste recycling bins on the Fredericton campus to make it easy for you to dispose of unwanted personal electronic devices, such as cell phones, batteries, and empty printer cartridges.
-These drop off locations can be found at the following 2 locations:
+UNB has two electronic waste recycling bins on the Fredericton campus to make it easier for the UNB community to dispose of unwanted personal electronic devices, such as smartphones, batteries, and empty printer cartridges.
+These electronic waste recycling bins can be found at the following locations:

 When a computer gets replaced at the University of New Brunswick, it doesn’t get thrown in a landfill.
 One project coordinated by ITS, the Student Union, and Financial services is the Great Computer Giveaway.
 Laptops that are coming out of service, that were a part of the Student Technology Fee purchases from prior years, are refurbished and offered to students in financial need.
 The giveaway has provided over 400 computers to students at no cost to them since 2004.